August 2, 2022

 Welcome to my stop on the Harlequin Trade Publishing 2022 Summer Blog Tour for Historical Fiction.
 Thank you #Netgalley @HarliquinBooks (Mira) @HTPBooks @BookClubbish for a complimentary e ARC of #TheCodebreakersSecret upon my request.
 All opinions are my own.

 Set in 1943, The Codebreaker’s Secret by Sara Ackerman is a story about Isabel and the codebreakers who work in the “dungeon” at Station HYPO in Pearl Harbor.
-They are in a race to retrieve data from the airwaves to help bring down the enemy.
+They are racing to retrieve data from the airwaves to help bring down the enemy.
 Isabel is grieving the loss of her brother as she faces sexism and other difficult working conditions.
 Circumstances look a little brighter when she meets her brother’s best friend, a hotshot pilot.
-A second timeline takes place in 1965 as journalist Lu Freitas covers the grand opening of a glamourous Mauna Kea Beach Hotel and meets a veteran photographer.
+A second timeline takes place in 1965 as journalist Lu Freitas covers the grand opening of a glamorous Mauna Kea Beach Hotel and meets a veteran photographer.
 As a team, they uncover a secret from the war days.

 My Thoughts: